 Arranging a meeting in line with the familiar ways of conducting meetings can be a waste of time and money.
-This is the first in a series of three articles aiming to increase the value of meetings.
 First, consider whether or not there are better ways to reach your goals by questioning the ‘familiar’ in light of the following points:

 Ask yourself: Should I be Arranging a Meeting?

 Meetings are expensive and influence culture, workflow, and motivation.
 Be sure to consider whether a meeting is the best way forward to meet your goal?

 Inviting 8 people to a one-hour meeting is equal to having a person working on the matter for 8 hours.
 Inviting 50 people to a meeting…